 Journey 2050 incorporated public input by focusing on increased frequency for local connections through Regular Bus service and expanding coverage through Innovative Services in order to provide more reliable service throughout the county.

 WHAT WE HEARD

-- Focus on convenience and frequency
+- Focus on convenience

+and frequency

 - Expand coverage

-- Be more reliable and on-time
+- Be more reliable

+and on-time

-- Reduce emissions within the community
+- Reduce emissions

+within the community

 - Provide faster travel times

 - General preference for Regular Bus Service

-Support for Swift and Innovative Services
+- Support for Swift and

-Community-based organizations interviewed

-Languages in which materials were translated
+Innovative Services

-Number of households postcards were sent to

-Comments at the open house
+10,000 8 5 Community-based Languages in Number of organizations which materials households postcards interviewed were translated were sent to 269 798 400 Online open house Comments at the Survey open house visitors responses

-Survey responses

-Online open house visitors

 Informing Our Priorities for Service

-Guided by emerging trends, local context, and community input, Journey 2050 redirects our focus on a more diverse range of service options, personalization of those services, and a more integrated and localized system-

-The next chapter details how this context informed the development of the System Plan for Journey 2050, which provides a framework for future service investments.
+Guided by emerging trends, local context, and community input, Journey 2050 redirects our focus on a more diverse range of service options, personalization of those services, and a more integrated and localized systemThe next chapter details how this context informed the development of the System Plan for Journey 2050, which provides a framework for future service investments.
 We will continue to make the connection between changes in transportation and land use and long-term strategy, focusing on ways to adapt and change.

-INTERNAL AND EXTERNAL ENGAGEMENT WHAT THIS MEANS FOR JOURNEY Board and 2050 Phase 2 Phase 1 Staff Outreach Outreach Workshops Local planning context, emerging trends, and public input inform the System Plan outlined System in Chapter 4, which describes service Plan types and the overall transit network.
-High-Technology Technical Land Use Capacity and Travel Context Transit Analysis Pattern Network Changes
+INTERNAL AND EXTERNAL ENGAGEMENT

+WHAT THIS MEANS FOR JOURNEY 2050

+Local planning context, emerging trends, and public input inform the System Plan outlined in Chapter 4, which describes service types and the overall transit network.

 CONTEXT AND ANALYSIS